michaelmera/remedy/README.md

 ## Installation

 Pre-built bundles are in the roadmap but not available yet.
-The easiest way to install Remy is via `pip` (from the root of this repo):
+The easiest way to install Remedy is via `pip` (from the root of this repo):

     pip install --user ".[default]"

 There are few variants which might be suitable for different environments:

-    # To install Remy without PDF preview support:
+    # To install Remedy without PDF preview support:
     pip install --user .
-    # To install Remy with PDF preview support via `PyMuPDF` (equivalent to default):
+    # To install Remedy with PDF preview support via `PyMuPDF` (equivalent to default):
     pip install --user ".[mupdf]"
-    # To install Remy with PDF preview support via `python-poppler-qt5`:
+    # To install Remedy with PDF preview support via `python-poppler-qt5`:
     pip install --user ".[poppler]"
-    # To install Remy with support for lines simplification:
+    # To install Remedy with support for lines simplification:
     pip install --user ".[simpl]"

 Combinations are also possible, for example `pip install --user ".[mupdf,simpl]"`.

-After installation the tool can be launched by running `remy` from a console (or `python -m remy.gui`).
+After installation the tool can be launched by running `remedy` from a console (or `python -m remedy.gui`).

 ### Manual installation

-Remy's installation has been tested on MacOs Monterey, `python` version 3.8.
+Remedy's installation has been tested on MacOs Monterey, `python` version 3.8.

 The mandatory dependencies are: